List of unrelegated association football clubs: Unrelegated for 75 years

-Unrelegated from a top league
+Never relegated from a top league

 This is a list of football clubs which have never been relegated from their current national top-level league and have played at least ten seasons at this level.
 The year in the third column indicates when they began their uninterrupted run.
 If the club has never been relegated while also having a streak that precedes the formation of their current top league, then it is noted in the observations.